 How is “entering” a structure legally defined?

-“Entering” a structure is defined under Penal Code 459 PC as the penetration of an area inside a building’s outer boundary by part of your body or an object under your control.
+“Entering” a structure is defined under California Penal Code Section 459 PC as the penetration of an area inside a building’s outer boundary by part of your body or an object under your control.

 Entry does not need to be forced for burglary to have occurred, except in auto burglary cases.
 The outer boundary of a structure could include a window, screen, door, wall or a balcony above the first floor.